 Campus radiological operations emit very low levels of radioactive materials.
-Appendix A contains the full list of radionuclides that may be handled at the PNNL-Sequim Campus.
-The 2022 radioactive material emissions to the air are given in Table 2.1.
+Appendix A contains the full list of radionuclides that may be handled at the PNNL-Sequim campus.
+The 2023 radioactive material emissions to the air are given in Table 2.1.
+The list of radionuclide emissions is shorter this year due to excessing of materials and reduced levels of radiological research in 2023.
 The 40 CFR 61, Appendix D method of determining unabated emissions was used.
-No radioactive gases were emitted from J-MSL in 2022.
+No radioactive gases were emitted from J-MSL in 2023.